Never miss an important update |

 There has been an increase in small businesses that promise to give you a job.
 Unfortunately, such offers come with the "click on the link below" option that requires you to fill out a form and submit your financial and personal information, resulting in a phishing scam.

-In addition, some want to gain such information to send links to download that contain viruses that can penetrate the client computer and access all the data/ information.
+In addition, some want to gain such information by sending links to downloads that contain viruses that can penetrate the client's computer and access all the data/ information.

 The employer hires the job seeker without an interview or communication regarding the work or the job profile.
 Instead, they ask the candidate to send their bank details and social security numbers.

-The prospective employer should not ask you to pay or buy something, and they should never ask to transfer money from the candidate's account for any reason, nor should they ask you to buy anything from a website.
+The prospective employer should not ask you to pay or buy something; they should never ask to transfer money from the candidate's account for any reason, nor should they ask you to buy anything from a website.

-Misrepresentation of job profile, where your work supports criminals activities, can lead to risks.
+Misrepresenting your job profile, where your work supports criminal activities, can lead to risks.

 The employer should not use personal email addresses to communicate; they should always use the official business email.

-Avoid blind advertisements for jobs where the company has no name in the market, and its adverts look appealing.
-Instead, you should hover over the link mentioned in the application forms to see the URL to find if it is a reliable firm.
+Avoid blind advertisements for jobs where the company has no name in the market and its adverts look appealing.
+Instead, you should hover over the link in the application forms to see the URL to determine if it is a reliable firm.

 Do not open links and attachments sent by strangers without verifying their details or checking the attachments, as it can be a source of viruses.
 Check the employers' online profiles and see if they have a professional presence.
 Also, check their email address, call the company and ask about the offer.